Parenting would be so much easier if we could prevent misbehavior from even starting. Turns out, we can. Here’s one sure way to do so.

 And it all starts with this:

-By taking care of our children’s needs, we ensure they’re able to behave, learn and function.
+By taking care of her needs, you ensure that she’s able to behave, learn, and function.

 Here are a few common culprits:

-- Hunger: Could your child be hungry?
+- Hunger: Could she be hungry?
 When was the last time she had something to eat?

 - Fatigue: Did she get enough sleep at night or during nap time?
 Has she had a long day?